Maggie Holland: Notable works

 Holland wrote this in April 1991 about the Gulf War.
 It was first published on her 1992 album, Down to the Bone.
 Later in the year, Martin Carthy recorded it with Dave Swarbrick for their album Skin and Bone.
 An earlier live version sung by Martin Carthy on 17 October 1991 at Graffiti's, Pittsburg, was released in 2001 on The Carthy Chronicles.

+The song was covered by VALVE on their 2023 album Tiny Pilots.